peterkaminski/sylph/README.md

 # Sylph - conversational interaction with OpenAI Chat Completion API

 Sylph is a Python script that interacts with the OpenAI Chat Completion API to generate responses based on a given input JSON file.
-It appends the generated response to the `messages` list with the role "assistant" and saves the result to an output JSON file.
-This architecture allows the output file, perhaps with another "user" message added, or with other edits, to be fed back as input, enabling a conversational loop.
+The cool thing about Sylph: the input and output JSON structures are identical, enabling conversational loops.
+Just append a new message in the output and feed it back as input!

 Sylph was first created by Peter Kaminski and ChatGPT (GPT-4) on 2023-03-21.
 Peter guided ChatGPT, and ChatGPT wrote all the code.
 See the [[Names]] and [[Prompts]] Markdown files and the Git commit log for background.
 See [[Roadmap]] for thoughts on future development.